hendricksonen/flyawaygenome/README.md

 Name the output 'output2.minimap2'.

-On the Galaxy server, run Racon with the sequences file eads.trimmed.wimp.farm.Ov.fq, overlaps as 'output2.minimap2', and target sequences as polish1.racon.
+On the Galaxy server, run Racon with the sequences file reads.trimmed.wimp.farm.Ov.fq, overlaps as 'output2.minimap2', and target sequences as polish1.racon.

 Set the parameters